 As you can see, the summit rapidly appears, always before I am ready.
 (EJB, photo)

 This image is a stitched panorama taken from Middle Babcock.
-From the left are Gibbs and Burwell, then West slightly shorter in the center, and Spiller on the right.
+From the left are Gibbs Peak and Burwell Peak, then West Babcock slightly shorter in the center, and Spiller Peak on the right.
 (THW, photo)

 The return trip is almost identical to the ascent.
 We always stop for lunch at the rock outcrop a goodly way down towards the mine.
 You can see it in this photo.
 Walk out the top line of stone and balance on the miniature pedestal.
 Watch for eagles and peregrine falcons in the upper basin.